Fly-tipping costing security industry thousands in clean up and insurance claims

 Fly-tipping is a growing issue which can end up costing thousands and in some cases up to seven figures in clean up and insurance claims.
 The costs, which might be borne by the landlords of fly-tipping hotspots if they are not covered by insurance, can routinely reach hundreds of thousands of pounds and claims have been known to regularly exceed this figure.
 Companies who fail to adequately protect their assets, or have been victims of fly-tipping in the past, could find their insurance cost rising – and they are not the only ones who shell out.
 Some of these costs are met by taxpayers.
 According to the Local Government Association the cost to taxpayers of clearing up fly-tipping rose to £57 million in the past year – up 13% on 2017.

 Restrictions on the tipping of waste and the inevitable dumping to avoid paying for waste processing are key factors for this unlawful behaviour and in recent times a far larger and by far costly crime is occurring on an almost daily basis.
 This involves the unlawful occupation of land followed by large scale collection and disposal of waste.
-There have also been many cases of industrial units rented on short leases which have then been filled with illegal waste and left for the landlord to clear out the building.
+There have also been many cases of industrial units rented on short leases which have then been filled with illegal waste and left for the landlord to deal with vacant property clearance.

 The recent surge in fly-tipping is down to an influx of organised gangs offering cheap disposal services to businesses and then simply fly-tipping the waste to avoid the payment of landfill tax which is currently £88.95 per tonne*.
 More sophisticated fly-tippers have also been setting up dummy companies, which advertise cheap skip rentals, take out short term leases on warehouses then fill them from floor to ceiling with waste before moving on before the landlord realises that rent has not been paid and visits the premises to investigate.